Q.1. As we go from species to kingdom in a taxonomic hierarchy, the number of common characteristics

 Q.7.
 A plant may have different names in different regions of the country or world.
 How do botanists solve this problem?

 Q.8.
 Brinjal and potato belong to the same genus Solarium, but to two different species.
 What defines them as separate species?

 Ans.
 “Species is a group of potentially interbreeding groups that are reproductively isolated from other such groups”.
 Brinjal and potato belong to the same genus Solarium, but to two different species as they are reproductively isolated.

 Q.9.
 Properties of cell organelles are not always found in the molecular constituents of cell organelles.
 Justify.

 Q.10.
-The number and kinds of organism is not constant.
+The number and kinds of an organism are not constant.
 How do you explain this statement?